Knuckle push-ups, although not much different, do look cooler compared to the regular push-ups.

 May Be Bad for Your Hands

-If you do knuckle push-up long enough, you can overdevelop the bones in your knuckles to the point where you may have restricted range in motion in your fingers, or you can develop arthritis from all the unnatural stress on the knuckles.
+If you do knuckle push-up long enough, you can overdevelop the bones in your knuckles to the point where you may end up having restricted range in motion in your fingers, or you can develop arthritis from all the unnatural stress on the knuckles.

 Can You Do Knuckle Push-Ups Every Day?